BurnySc2/hci-group-project/README.md

 ### Global chat database
 - [ ] When a user sends a message in global chat, add it to the global chat database (limit to 100 messages?)

+# Development flow

+When starting to implement a new feature, clone / pull the repository (get it up to date).

+- Create a new branch with the feature name you are going to implement.
+- Switch to the new branch
+- Implement your changes
+- Commit
+- Push
+- On Github, use the `pull request` feature to merge your changes from the feature branch to `master` branch
+- Review the changes as a group, make necessary changes, and merge

+This way, the least amount of merge conflicts should appear while everyone can work `safely` on the project at the same time.

 # Installation (development)

 Install node